scverse/scvi-tools/docs/release_notes/index.md

 -   Fix bug in {class}`scvi.module.SCANVAE` where classifier probabilities were interpreted as logits.
 This is backwards compatible as loading older models will use the old code path {pr}`2301`.
--   scvi.criticism allows running metrics on a subset of the full adata set by also subsetting model.adata.
 -   Fix bug in {class}`scvi.external.GIMVI` where `batch_size` was not
     properly used in inference methods {pr}`2366`.
 -   Fix error message formatting in {meth}`scvi.data.fields.LayerField.transfer_field` {pr}`2368`.